SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Normalized Mean Bias Error (NMBE) {#nmbe}
 {: .anchor }
-The NMBE [%] is the normalized form of the MBE and is defined as:
+The NMBE is the normalized form of the MBE.
+Since it is normalized, NMBE is given as a percentage (%).
+The NMBE is defined as:

 $$ \text{NMBE} = \frac{100\%}{\text{norm}} \cdot \frac{1}{n} \sum_{i=1}^n (F_i - O_i) $$

 where norm is a constant upper bound on the value of the forecasted variable, e.g., the nameplate AC (DC) capacity of a PV plant when forecasting AC (DC) power.

 NMBE has the same intepretation as MBE.

 ### Normalized Root Mean Square Error (NRMSE) {#nrmse}
 {: .anchor }
-The NRMSE [%] is the normalized form of the RMSE and is defined as:
+The NRMSE is the normalized form of the RMSE.
+Since it is normalized, NRMSE is given as a percentage (%).
+The NRMSE is defined as:

 $$ \text{NRMSE} = \frac{100\%}{\text{norm}} \cdot \sqrt{ \frac{1}{n} \sum_{i=1}^n (F_i - O_i)^2 } $$